syncfusion-content/javascript-docs/js/Currency/Behavior-Settings.md

 ## Spin Button Support

-The **CurrencyTextBox** provides you the option as to whether to display the split button in the widget or remove it from the control by using **showSpinButton** property.
+The **CurrencyTextBox** provides you the option as to whether to display the spin button in the widget or remove it from the control by using **showSpinButton** property.

 ### Configure Spin Button